 The LOR can be closed by adding the recommender’s signature along with their contact details.

-Page Layout Guide for an LOR
+Page Format for an LOR

-Most applicants often ignore paying attention to page layout or page format of an LOR.
+Most applicants often ignore paying attention to the page layout or page format of an LOR.
 Although the content is more important, a good presentation of it will make it even better.